-10 Things That Can Make Your Home Look Cheap
+10 Things That Make Your Home Look Cheap

 Being intentional with design choices and injecting your home with personality can go a long way.

-It doesn’t matter how smart and sophisticated the decor and design of your home is if it’s constantly covered by a layer of clutter.
+It doesn’t matter how smart and sophisticated the decor and design of your home is if it’s constantly covered by a layer of clutter in every room.
 Clutter clogs up the flow of a room more than anything and automatically makes any design choices seem less intentional.
 The good news is that clutter is a treatable issue.
 No need to resign yourself to clutter.
 We’ve found several ways to arrange a small living room.

 Too Much DIY Furniture

 We love a good piece of DIY furniture here at the Family Handyman, but that doesn’t mean there can’t be too much of a good thing.
 A handmade end table, for example, is a great conversation starter and can work really well to accent other pieces of furniture in a room.
 But when a whole room is full of DIY furniture it can look less like a design choice and more like you’ve filled your living room with a collection of repurposed junk.
 Prompt for these interior design trends of 2023 instead.

 Trends, by their definition, are designed to come and go.
 It might seem like a good idea to fill a room full of the latest stylish decor, but in just a few months that room can go from trendy to tacky.
 Sticking to more classical styles will ensure that you’re not swapping out entire rooms worth of decor every other month at the whims of whatever trend happens to be popular on Pinterest.

 Generic Gallery Walls